About Cleveland Clinic

 |Cleveland Clinic is a nonprofit multispecialty academic medical center that integrates clinical and hospital care with research and education.
 Located in Cleveland, Ohio, it was founded in 1921 by four renowned physicians with a vision of providing outstanding patient care based upon the principles of cooperation, compassion and innovation.
 Cleveland Clinic has pioneered many medical breakthroughs, including coronary artery bypass surgery and the first face transplant in the United States.
 U.S. News & World Report consistently names Cleveland Clinic as one of the nation’s best hospitals in its annual “America’s Best Hospitals” survey.
 Among Cleveland Clinic’s 67,554 employees worldwide are more than 4,520 salaried physicians and researchers, and 17,000 registered nurses and advanced practice providers, representing 140 medical specialties and subspecialties.
 Cleveland Clinic is a 6,026-bed health system that includes a 165-acre main campus near downtown Cleveland, 18 hospitals, more than 220 outpatient facilities, and locations in southeast Florida; Las Vegas, Nevada; Toronto, Canada; Abu Dhabi, UAE; and London, England.
 In 2019, there were 9.8 million total outpatient visits, 309,000 hospital admissions and observations, and 255,000 surgical cases throughout Cleveland Clinic’s health system.
 Patients came for treatment from every state and 185 countries.
 Visit us at clevelandclinic.org.
 Follow us at twitter.com/CCforMedia and twitter.com/ClevelandClinic.
 News and resources available at newsroom.clevelandclinic.org.

-To provide better care of the sick, investigation in their problems and further education of those who serve.
+To provide better care of the sick, investigation into their problems and further education of those who serve.

 Our vision for Cleveland Clinic is to be the best place for care anywhere and the best place to work in healthcare.